Full Time (37 hours per week)

 - You will demonstrate a commitment to promote and adhere to CEH values of Excellence, Integrity and Team work.

-- Experience of linking scenarios to models
+- Experience of quantifying scenarios to model environmental impacts

 - Experience of synthesising scientific results into policy recommendations